 The Company has an on-balance sheet trade accounts receivable securitization agreement (the "Securitization Facility").
 The Securitization Facility allows the Company to borrow up to \$350.0 million based on available accounts receivable.
-At December 31, 2006, the Company had \$190.0 million outstanding compared to \$40.0 million at December 31, 2005.
+At December 31, 2007 and 2006, the Company had \$190.0 million outstanding.
 The Securitization Facility is secured by trade receivables.
-During the third quarter of 2006, the Company extended the term of its Securitization Facility until July 2007.
+During the third quarter of 2007, the Company extended the term of its Securitization Facility until July 2008.

 On November 8, 2005, one of the Company's subsidiaries entered into a Euro 130.0 million, five-year unsecured, revolving credit facility, maturing on November 8, 2010 (the "Euro revolving credit facility").
 This agreement bears interest at EURIBOR plus an indexed amount based on the Company's senior, unsecured, long-term debt rating.
-The Company guaranteed the obligations of that subsidiary under the Euro revolving credit facility and of any of the Company's other subsidiaries that become borrowers under the Euro revolving credit facility.
+The Company guaranteed the obligations of that subsidiary under the Euro revolving credit facility and any of the Company's other subsidiaries that become borrowers under the Euro revolving credit facility.
 As of December 31, 2006, the Company had borrowings outstanding of Euro 18.8 million, or approximately \$24.8 million, under this facility.
-No borrowings were outstanding at December 31, 2005 under this facility.

 The Company's senior unsecured credit facilities and the Euro revolving credit facility both contain debt to capital ratio requirements and other customary covenants.
-The Company was in compliance with these covenants at December 31, 2006.
+The Company was in compliance with these covenants at December 31, 2007.
 Under both of these credit facilities, the Company must pay an annual facility fee ranging from 0.06% to 0.25% depending upon the Company's senior, unsecured long-term debt rating.